joachim-gassen/rdfanalysis/README.md

 A package to explore and document your degrees of freedom
 ---------------------------------------------------------

-This experimental in-development package provides a set of functions to develop data analysis code that systematically documents researcher degrees of freedom when conducting analyses on observational data.
+This in-development package provides a coding infrastructure that allows researchers to systematically document and explore their researcher degrees of freedom when conducting analyses on observational data.
 The resulting code base is self-documenting, supports unit testing and power simulations based on simulated data.
 The documented researcher degrees of freedom can be exhausted to generate a distribution of outcome estimates.

-To provide a quick tour we will construct a research design where an independent variable x is confounded by a co-variate z and where the only real researcher degree of freedom is whether to control for z in the regression setup.
+To provide a quick tour we will construct a research design where an independent variable x is confounded by a co-variate z and where the only researcher degree of freedom is whether to control for z in the regression setup.
 We will ignore the testing bit in this quick walk-through.

+For a more in-depth introduction into the package, please refer to the [vignette included in the documentation](https://joachim-gassen.github.io/rdfanalysis/articles/analyzing_rdf.html).

 ### Step 1: Open a new Rstudio project in a clean directory and install the `rdfanalysis` package